terralang/terra/docs/api.md

     terra terralib.traceback(uctx : &opaque)

 A Terra function that can be called from Terra code to print a stack trace.
-If `uctx` is `nil` then this will print the current stack. `uctx` can also be a pointer to a `ucontext_t` object (see `ucontext.h`) and will print the stack trace for that context.
+If `uctx` is `nil` then this will print the current stack. `uctx` can also be a pointer to a suspended context and will print the stack trace for that context: a `ucontext_t` object (see `ucontext.h`) on POSIX, or a `CONTEXT` record on Windows.
 By default, the interpreter will print this information when a program segfaults.

 ---